convoyinc/apollo-cache-hermes/docs/Design Exploration.md

 }
 ```

-The `posts` edge is associated with a particular category, but also has different values based on the `since` argument.
+The `posts` field is associated with a particular category, but also has different values based on the `since` argument.
 If the cache only has one copy of each entity, we're in a bit of a bind.
 How do we persist all the different versions of `posts` in a way that can be efficiently retrieved at read time?

 A way around this is to realize that <u>parameterized fields are a view on top of the entity</u>.
 We can efficiently achieve that behavior via object prototypes: Any time a query selects parameterized fields, the result can be a thin view on top of it, where the parameterized results are contained in objects that have a prototype of the underling entity.